mojofunk/alta-doc/LIBMOJO-TODO.md

 Test for Audio device sync/xrun at different settings with simulated load

 Test for disk/storage read and write speed

+Change string_convert test so that it changes locale and tests that there is no effect on conversion

 # SMPTE